-Signs that your dog is in pain when passing urine include:
+Signs that something is abnormal with your dog when passing urine include:

-You'll need to take your dog to the vet immediately if your pet produces only a few drops of urine -- or none -- when he or she tries to urinate.
+You'll need to take your dog to the vet immediately if your pet produces only a few drops of urine -- or none -- when they try to urinate.
 Don't wait: being unable to urinate can quickly result in serious illness for your dog or even death.

 A few of the more common causes of painful urination in dogs include:

 While your dog's bladder is normally a sterile place, sometimes bacteria can climb from the genital area into the bladder, leading to infection and inflammation.
-Symptoms of a bladder infection can include painful urination, urinating only a little bit at a time, incontinence (unable to hold urine in), bloody urine, or urinating often.
+Symptoms of a bladder infection can include painful urination, urinating only a little bit at a time, incontinence (unable to hold urine in), bloody urine, urinating often. or drinking more.
 Some dogs show no symptoms at all.

-Treatment for simple bladder infections is usually 10-14 days of antibiotics, with symptom improvement often within the first few days.
-Sometimes the urine is cultured to determine which antibiotic will work best.
+Treatment for simple bladder infections are antibiotics, some of which may work in 3-5 days, others in 10-14 days, with symptom improvement often within the first few days.
+Urine is cultured to determine which antibiotic will work best.
 To prevent a relapse, always be sure your dog completes the entire course of antibiotics your vet prescribed.

 Sometimes the naturally occurring minerals in your dog's urine can clump together, forming crystals or stones.
-Many things can cause the minerals to clump, including an infection, medication, genetics, diet, how often your dog urinates, and how much water he drinks.
+Many things can cause the minerals to clump, including an infection, medication, genetics, diet, how often your dog urinates, and how much water they drink.

 Symptoms of urinary stones can vary depending on whether they're in the kidneys, ureters, bladder, or urethra, but signs may include slow and painful urination, inability to urinate, bloody urine, vomiting, fatigue, as well as abdominal or kidney pain.

 Treating stones depends on where they're located and may include medication, surgery, or a change in diet.
 Treatment may also involve antibiotics if the crystals or stones are the result of an infection.